If you are looking to establish a system to follow up on unscheduled treatment, then you may be looking for the best report to use.

 To work this report, I also show you how you can filter based on entry date.
 Let's say you want to run this report every week to find only the patients that came in last week, had a treatment plan created, but did not schedule - just filter based on last Sunday's date (this triggers at midnight).
 Once you have the report you like, you can print or export it to excel.

-This one is built from scratch from the Treatment Plan Analysis report - again, you can see the yellow and blue fields I've used to create this report.
+This report is pre-built - you can find this in power reports just by searching for Treatment Tracker.
 My favorite thing about this report is that it pulls the Case Name from the treatment plan into this report.
 If you establish a specific protocol for how to name cases in your office, then that will reflect in this report.
 Taking this concept a step further, let's say you have three different treatment coordinators in your office and you wanted to know which cases they presented to patients, you could create a naming convention that includes 01, 02 or 03 (or initials) in the case name to represent each of the treatment coordinators.
 That would allow you to identify which ones are the most successful.

 This report can also be filtered by provider - so if you have a dentist interested in their 'batting average' on case presentation, they can get an excellent visual of how successful they are with cases that are scheduled or not.
 And, perhaps the dentist would like to call patients who did not schedule after the team has reached out through normal follow ups.